Accessibility Tools

 Curtilage

-Some buildings are protected as curtilage buildings.
-These will not show up on the national list or My Local Area website searches as they are protected by the listing of the listed building rather than being listed in their own right.
-Whether a building is curtilage listed or not is determined by the Local Planning Authority and can be confirmed upon enquiry.
-You will find information about our advice services below.
+Some structures are protected as part of a listed building’s curtilage.
+These may include outbuildings or boundary features.
+They will not show up on the national list or on My Local Area website searches as they are protected by association with the main listed building rather than being listed in their own right.
+The Local Planning Authority can confirm curtilage status on enquiry.
+There is no fee for queries relating to the need to confirm curtilage listed status.

 • Free verbal advice